 If I told you that there are two characters here (Peter and John), what do you notice wrong with this little bit of dialogue?

 Keep in mind, this line would be in the middle of the story, so the reader should be familiar with the characters and their names.
 So, if there are only two people talking, why would you bother writing this the way it’s written?
 If the dialogue is written clearly, there’s no need to include their names based on what comes before and after this.

 For example: “You want me to carry this thing?” he asked, prodding the gun with a finger as if it might explode.
 “I don’t like guns.”

-If you’ve read through my blog about dialogue, you will have a better understanding of what I’m talking about.
+If you’ve read through my blog about dialogue, the tags specifically, you will have a better understanding of the following.

-Now if we read a little deeper into this example, one might wonder why the writer wrote John as not liking guns.
+Now if we read a little deeper into this example and look at the context, one might wonder why the author wrote John as not liking guns.
 Does he not refer to the gun as a thing?
 Does he not prod the gun with a finger “as if it might explode?”
 Wouldn’t that make you think John isn’t a fan of guns?
-Perhaps…perhaps not.
+Perhaps… Perhaps not.
 This is just an area that I find interesting if you like looking deep into a story.

 I found this example at https://kjcharleswriter.wordpress.com/2013/07/22/self-editing-repetition-echoes-and-saying-the-same-thing-over-and-over-again